navcoin/navcoin/doc/bech32-mod-gen-poly.md

 To find a polynomial best satisfying the requirements, we generated 10-million randomly generated degree-8 generator polynomials, and computed their false positive error rates for the cases of various numbers of errors in the same way Jamis did.

-As a result, we found two generator polynomials satisfying the first condition:
+As a result, we found two generator polynomials satisfying the first requirement:

 ```
 U1PIRGA7